ibm-cloud-architecture/eda-quickstarts/cos-tutorial/README.md

 As a pre-requisite you need an IBM Cloud Object Storage service provisioned.
 See the [Create an IBM COS Service and COS Bucket article](https://ibm-cloud-architecture.github.io/refarch-eda/use-cases/connect-cos/#create-an-ibm-cos-service-and-cos-bucket).

 Be sure to have docker daemon running and docker compose.
-If you are using Minikube

 * Modify the file `kustomize/services/kconnect/local/kafka-cos-sink-standalone.properties`
 with the properties to connect to your own IBM Cloud Object Storage service: